-Summative Designations are annual designations that meaningfully differentiate school performance based on all elements of a state's accountability system.
+Summative Designations are, except in School year 2020, annual designations that meaningfully differentiate school performance based on all elements of a state's accountability system.
 The system must differentiate between the performance of all students in a school, and the performance of particular student demographic groups.